chrisnoonan98675/site/xl-impact/how-to/install-xl-impact.markdown

 * Connecting XL Release to XL Impact to display the UI

 Download the `xlr-xli-ui-plugin` from the distribution site.
-Copy the plugin to the XL Release plugins directory, add following snippet to configuration file, and restart XL Release server.
+Unpack the plugin inside the `XL_RELEASE_SERVER_HOME/plugins/` directory, add following snippet to configuration file, and restart XL Release server.

           xl {
             plugin {